lockfree

 • Written in standard C++11, compatible with all platforms supporting it

-• All data structures are thread and interrupt safe in their respective use cases
+• All data structures are thread and interrupt safe in their respective usecases

 • No dynamic allocation